Meet Cheryl Johnson, the woman who directed Congress through historic chaos

-WASHINGTON — House Clerk Cheryl Johnson became an unlikely folk hero in Washington this past week, running the lower chamber of Congress with a steady hand as Republicans struggled to elect a speaker amid historic chaos.
+WASHINGTON — House Clerk Cheryl Johnson became an unlikely folk hero in Washington last week, running the lower chamber of Congress with a steady hand as Republicans struggled to elect a speaker amid historic chaos.

 Deploying only her own custom gavel and gently chiding words, Johnson guided the House through multiple rounds of voting on live TV, pushing back when members of both parties got off topic or stepped out of line.